2023 Odisha train collision: Investigation

-On 4 June, Railway Minister Ashwini Vaishnaw stated that a change in electronic interlocking due to error in electronic signaling, caused the crash.
-The chairman of the Indian Railway Board said that the electronic interlocking system was largely fail-safe but this rare case of failure might have been caused by a damaged wire or short circuit.
+On 4 June, Ashwini Vaishnaw, the Minister of Railways, stated that a change in electronic interlocking, due to an error in electronic signaling, had led to the accident.
+The Chairman of the Indian Railway Board said that the electronic interlocking system was largely fail-safe but this rare case of failure might have been caused by a damaged wire or short circuit.
 On 6 June, the railway minister said that the Commission of Railway Safety (CRS) has investigated the matter and the railway board had recommended a Central Bureau of Investigation (CBI)-led probe.
 He also suggested that someone might have changed the point rails as an act of sabotage, which was described as highly unlikely by a signal inspector due to time constraints.
-A former railway board member questioned the claim of having identified the perpetrator even before the full investigation into the cause of the crash, affirmed that the CRS was better equipped to handle the investigation than CBI and that only a CRS enquiry could uncover systemic failures as the CBI probe would only identify the culprits.
+A former Railway Board member questioned the claim of having identified the perpetrator even before the full investigation into the cause of the accident, affirmed that the CRS was better equipped to handle the investigation than the CBI and that only a CRS enquiry could uncover systemic failures as the CBI probe would only identify the culprits.

 On 7 July 2023, the CBI detailed the progress in the case and arrested three railway officials believed to be responsible for the accident.
-The CBI statement identified them as one technician and two signal engineers employed with Indian Railways, who were charged with culpable homicide and destruction of evidence in the case.
+The CBI statement identified them as a technician and two signal engineers employed with Indian Railways, who were charged with culpable homicide and destruction of evidence in the case.

 The railway authorities stated that the lines were not equipped with the Kavach train protection system.
 A December 2022 report by the Comptroller and Auditor General of India warned that the safety department of the railways lacked adequate staffing which could impact the quality of maintenance.
 The report also stated that the funds allocated towards railway safety were short of the target every year for the last four years and were often misused to cater to other departments such as engineering and Human Resources.
-However, the Indian Railways claimed that the crash was not a reflection of the safety issues in the system.
-In February 2023, the principal operating manager of the South Western Railway zone had reported a similar signalling error with the Karnataka Sampark Kranti Express having narrowly escaped a collision and had warned that this could lead to crashes if the issue was not resolved.
+However, the Indian Railways claimed that the accident was not a reflection of the safety issues in the system.
+In February 2023, the principal operating manager of the South Western Railway zone had reported a similar signalling error with the Karnataka Sampark Kranti Express having narrowly escaped a collision and had warned that this could lead to accidents if the issue was not resolved.